Making Ice Blocks

 Sailing and boating communities love block ice too.
 They often use it instead of ready or cube ice because it lasts so much longer before melting.

-Before boat refrigeration systems became more common it was essentially the only way to keep food from spoiling on long boat trips.
-In fact, before electricity and modern refrigerators, both boats and houses had “ice boxes” instead of refrigerators and coolers.
+Before boat refrigeration systems became more common it was the only way to keep food from spoiling on long boat trips.
+In fact, before electricity and modern refrigerators, both boats and houses had “ice boxes” to store ice blocks, instead of refrigerators and coolers.

-Today block ice is less common because electric freezers, refrigerators and coolers have become commonplace.
+Today, block ice is less common.
+Electric freezers, refrigerators and coolers have become commonplace.

-Advances in solar panel and battery technology have also helped make portable refrigerator and freezer technology more feasible for ordinary consumers, but all of these systems are still very expensive.
+Advances in solar panel and battery technology have also helped make portable refrigerator and freezer technology more accessible for ordinary consumers.
+But, all of these systems are still very expensive.

 For most people who only camp, boat or go off-grid for a few days per year, block ice is usually the best choice by far.
 Thoughtful use of block ice might be a much more affordable and logical solution than spending thousands of dollars on a complicated and expensive electrical setup.